 - Fines for endorsable offences like speeding are usually £100.
-From 1 March 2017, using a hand held mobile phone while driving can result in a £200 fine and 6 penalty points (see 25).
+Using a hand held mobile phone while driving can result in a £200 fine and 6 penalty points (see 25).

 - More serious offences, such as driving without insurance, can incur fines up to £300.

 - Police in the UK do not have the power to make you pay fines on the spot.

 You have 28 days to pay the fixed penalty or request a hearing, otherwise the fine will increase by 50% and you will be reported for prosecution.

 If you feel a penalty notice is unjust, you can choose not to pay the fine and argue your case in court.

 3. What is a vehicle defect rectification notice?